big-ucl/caveat/README.md

 <!--- --8<-- [end:docs-install-dev] -->
 For more detailed instructions, see our [documentation](https://fredshone.github.io/caveat/latest/installation/).

-### Windows and Ray-Tune
+### Optuna
-Ray tune is also a bit finickety on windows.
-Take a look [here](https://docs.ray.io/en/latest/ray-overview/installation.html#installing-from-conda-forge) for help.
+Optuna is also a bit finickety.
+Specifically it seems to be ahead of the grpcio version available on conda-forge.
+Breaking the mamba build.
+Current work around is to pip install within the mamba env `pip install grpcio==1.70.0`.
+To make sure that this version is used, make sure to use the dev build which includes a conda-forge pip, ensuring everything is discovered correctly.

 ## Contributing